Key Points

 Make Quarterly Payments by Mailing a Check with Form 1040-ES Vouchers

 1. Download the current Form 1040-ES for the tax year you’re paying.
-This form includes payment vouchers and instructions for estimated taxes.
+This form includes payment vouchers and instructions for estimated taxes and is one of several IRS forms you may need during tax preparation.

 Note: Some people still prefer to mail tax payments so they can hold onto their money as long as possible.
 That’s fine, but keep in mind that the risk of identity theft and fraud tends to increase with mailed payments.
 In fact, the Bureau of the Fiscal Service notes that paper checks are “over 16 times more likely to get lost, stolen, altered, or delayed.”